 Our data is webscraped at the firm level and then aggregated to create macroeconomic indicators.
 Granular data and the ability to drill-down into the microdata underlying macroeconomic indicators is one significant advantage of webscraped data over conventional government survey driven indices.

-We also provide consulting services on innovative ways to measure and detect macroeconomic trends in real-time.
+We also provide consulting services on innovative ways to measure and detect macroeconomic trends in real-time and on how economic policy is impacting macroeconomic trends and financial markets.

 Jon Hartley is a Forbes economics contributor and a World Economic Forum Global Shaper.
 He previously worked at Goldman Sachs in their Quantitative Investment Strategies group and as a research assistant at the Federal Reserve Bank of Chicago.
 He graduated with a B.A. from the University of Chicago in mathematics and economics (with honors) and is an M.B.A. candidate at The Wharton School of the University of Pennsylvania.